George Bennions

-George Herman Bennions, DFC (15 March 1913 – 30 January 2004), nicknamed "Ben", was one of the leading Battle of Britain Spitfire pilots.
+George Herman Bennions, DFC (15 March 1913 – 30 January 2004), nicknamed "Ben", was a British flying ace who served with the Royal Air Force (RAF) during the Second World War.
+He was credited with having shot down at least twelve aircraft.

 Early life

-George Bennions was born in Burslem, Stoke-on-Trent, Staffordshire.
+George Bennions was born on 15 March 1913 in Burslem, Stoke-on-Trent, Staffordshire.
+His parents, Edward and Mary Bennions, both worked in the pottery industry.
 He joined the Royal Air Force in 1929 as an aircraft apprentice at RAF Halton and qualified three years later as an engine fitter.
 In 1935 Bennions married Avis Brown who died in 2000 and they had three daughters.
 Their son died in infancy.

 Bennions trained as a pilot and in January 1936 joined No. 41 Squadron RAF in Aden as a sergeant pilot flying the Hawker Demon fighter.
 The squadron returned to England later that year to be re-equipped with the Hawker Fury, and again in 1940 with the Supermarine Spitfire.
 Bennions received his commission in April 1940.

 Wartime career

 While stationed at RAF Hornchurch, he recorded his first success on 28 July 1940 when he shot down a Messerschmitt Bf 109 of JG 51.
 On the following day, after shooting down his second Bf 109, his Spitfire was damaged and he had to crash land in Kent.
 On 15 August 1940 while on a temporary rest break at RAF Catterick, his squadron was in action against a Luftwaffe force of 120 bombers and 21 Messerschmitt Bf 110 fighters along the Yorkshire coast near Hartlepool.
 Bennions destroyed one Messerschmitt Bf 110 of I./ZG 76 and damaged another.
 The squadron returned to Hornchurch and on 5 September Bennions shot down a Junkers Ju 88 and probably destroyed a Bf 109, and the following day two more Bf 109's.
 He claimed another Bf 109 on 9 September and further successes quickly followed bringing his tally to twelve destroyed (one German bomber, 11 fighters), five probably destroyed, and five damaged, including a Dornier Do 17.
 On 23 September 1940 he is credited by one source for shooting down Hans-Joachim Marseille over the English Channel.
 Marseille survived, and would go on to achieve 158 victories to rank as the most successful German ace against the Western Allies.